Health Benefits of Jackfruit

 Jackfruit vs. durian

-Jackfruit is commonly confused for a related tropical fruit called durian.
-Both fruits are from southeast Asia and covered with greenish-brown spikes.
+Jackfruit is commonly confused with a related tropical fruit called durian.
+Both fruits owe their origin to Southeast Asia and are covered with greenish-brown spikes.
 They are also both used in sweet and savory dishes.
 Jackfruit is larger than durian and has a sweeter flavor.
-Durian has a more sweet-bitter taste, and it's known for it's strong smell which some people compare to rotten meat and dirty socks.
+Durian has more of a sweet-bitter taste and is known for its strong smell that some people compare to that of rotten meat and dirty socks.

 Where to buy jackfruit

 Many grocery stores sell jackfruit, but you’re most likely to find it in Asian grocery stores.
-The fresh fruit is available in season from spring to fall, but you can find canned or preserved options year round.
+Fresh jackfruits are available in season from spring to fall, but you can find canned or preserved options all year round.

 If you’re buying canned, prepackaged, or frozen jackfruit, pay attention to the label.
 “Young” or “packed in brine” means that the jackfruit is a good meat substitute.